EXPLAINER-Canada, U.S. revisit approach to asylum seekers: issues at stake

 U.S. Border Patrol apprehended nearly 2,900 people crossing illegally from Canada since October, more than all of fiscal year 2022.
 About half of those were Mexicans, who do not need a visa to travel to Canada.

-(Reporting by Anna Mehler Paperny in Toronto; Additional reporting by Ted Hesson in Washington; Editing by Denny Thomas and David Gregorio)
+(Reporting by Anna Mehler Paperny in Toronto; Additional reporting by Ted Hesson in Washington; Editing by Denny Thomas, David Gregorio and Jonathan Oatis)

 ((Ted.Hesson@thomsonreuters.com; 202-450-8633;))